 - Ensure you have all the information you need to maintain the owner’s home and garden, as well as their beloved pet’s daily routine and need for companionship

 - Once you have been confirmed as a sitter you will see the confirmed sit appear on your dashboard.
 At this point you can encourage the owner to complete their Welcome Guide which will then be accessible via your dashboard throughout the sit.
-We recommend that you also liaise with them to agree terms of a House Sitting Agreement Form which both parties can sign (pdf, doc)
+We recommend that you also liaise with them to agree terms of a House Sitting Agreement Form which both parties can sign found on your dashboard.

 - Meet the owner and their pets, either in person, via Skype or FaceTime.
 Its is also good to ask for a virtual tour of the apartment or house and garden